-National Cabinet should introduce a mandatory inclusionary zoning scheme or social and affordable housing contribution to add to the pipeline of social and affordable housing particularly in outer metropolitan growth areas.
+The Victorian Government should introduce a mandatory inclusionary zoning scheme or social and affordable housing contribution to add to the pipeline of social and affordable housing particularly in outer metropolitan growth areas.
 This system would mandate a proportion of new housing development be allocated for social or affordable housing.
-The proportion should be set at a relatively high rate to make a real difference, possibly up to 20-25% depending on the size of the development.
-The current voluntary system is ineffective and needs to be across Victoria, if not in all major cities across Australia, to be an effective planning mechanism for provision of some affordable and social housing.
+The current voluntary system is ineffective and needs to be across Victoria to be an effective planning mechanism for provision of some affordable and social housing.
 This mechanism alone will not provide sufficient housing to meet the unmet housing need but will support other strategies to increase supply at the lower end of the housing market.

 Supporting the private rental market to provide safe, accessible, affordable, available, appropriate and sustainable housing should be a secondary response to the direct Government provision of social housing as research shows that it is less effective.
-Subsidies, tax breaks and negative gearing all need to be adjusted to target those struggling the most in the private rental market to truly make a difference.
-The Federal government subsidised private landlords \$24.4 billion in 2022-23 in tax reductions.
-Limiting negative gearing to low-income rentals would provide a strong boost to the supply of housing at the lower cost end of the market.
-The savings from this major adjustment could be used to increase the subsidies for the provisions of low-income housing to make it more financially viable for investors.

-This should be done in conjunction with a review of CRA, as outlined above.
-Otherwise Government funds are being used to supplement the profits of private landlords rather than help those most in need.
+Subsidies, tax breaks and negative gearing need to be adjusted to target those struggling the most in the private rental market to truly make a difference.
+Otherwise Government funds are being used to supplement profits rather than help those most in need.
 Any housing subsidies need to be well-targeted to landlords that house the lowest income people so they do not get absorbed by landlords putting rents up.
+However this is unlikely to overcome the discrimination our clients face in the private rental market.

-Targeting subsidies to the provision of low-income housing, not for all private rentals, helps create a more level playing field for low-income people.
-The funds saved by reducing subsidies and tax breaks for non-targeted rental housing can contribute to the funding pipeline for social housing and increasing the range of longer-term support programs.
-These solutions will assist the Federal and State Governments to jointly end homelessness.
+Targeting subsidies to the provision of low-income housing, not just for any private rental, helps create a more level playing field for low income people.
+The funds saved by reducing subsidies and tax breaks for non-targeted rental housing can contribute to the funding pipeline for social housing.